Alpha (The Walking Dead): Season 10

 In the episode "Bonds", when Negan is discovered prowling within her territory, Alpha decides to test him to determine if he is strong enough to join her.
 When Beta expresses discontent at having the newcomer within the group, Alpha asks if he has finally decided to challenge her to take command of the Whisperers, but he flatly refuses and kneels before her, promising that he will never again question her decisions.
 Alpha is disappointed when Beta informs her that Negan has died in her final test, but is happily surprised when Negan appears in the camp and kneels before her, swearing his full loyalty; Alpha accepts him as a member of the group.

 In the episode "Open Your Eyes", after finding Gamma in the middle of the forest, Alpha asks her for information about Aaron and his community, but is disappointed when Gamma reveals she only managed to find out his name and that he has a daughter.
 Noticing signs of weakness in her apprentice, Alpha orders Gamma to remove her mask and proceeds to strike her arm so that she stays strong; Alpha reminds Gamma that the enemy is using her and that she should not allow herself to be fooled by Aaron's charms.
 In the mid-season finale, "The World Before", after questioning Gamma's loyalty to the group, Alpha decides to move the gigantic horde of walkers away from their former location and into a nearby cave.
 After witnessing her enemies once again enter her territory in search of the horde, Alpha lures Carol into a chase through the forest to the cave.
 Carol and her group follow her and fall into her trap, finding themselves trapped in the cave and surrounded by the horde.

-In the mid-season premiere, "Squeeze", Alpha watches the cave from a distance and orders her people to make sure the group don't escape.
+In the mid-season premiere, "Squeeze", Alpha watches the cave from a distance and orders her people to make sure the group do not escape.
 After returning to the camp, Alpha tells Beta and Gamma what has happened, assuming that their enemies have been spying on them and entrusting the latter to go to the border to leave a message for their mole in Alexandria.
 While relieving herself in an impromptu latrine, Alpha receives a visit from Negan, who suggests that the traitor she is looking for might be inside the camp, listing Gamma as his prime suspect.
-Alpha initially disregards Negan’s theory, but later realises he was correct when Beta informs her that Gamma hasn’t reached the border.
+Alpha initially disregards Negan's theory, but later realises he was correct when Beta informs her that Gamma has not reached the border.
 Promising Gamma will pay for her treachery, Alpha orders Beta to track her down and bring her before her so that she can punish her in front of the entire group.
 As a way of rewarding him, Alpha escorts Negan to the far reaches of the camp and, aware of the vulgar behavior the man has displayed during his stay in the group, decides to reward him in the same way.
 Ordering Negan to undress, Alpha approaches him wearing only her walker mask, and they become lovers.